ContainerSolutions/externalsecret-operator/README.md

 This operator reads information from a third party service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and automatically injects the values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-## Quick start
+## Quickstart

 <!-- If you want to jump right into action you can deploy the External Secrets Operator using the provided [helm chart](./deployments/helm/externalsecret-operator/README.md) or [manifests](./deploy).
 The following examples are specific to the AWS Secret Manager backend. -->

 <!-- ### Helm

-Here's how you can deploy the External Secret Operator in the `default` namespace.
+Here is how you can deploy the External Secret Operator in the `default` namespace.

 ```shell
 export AWS_ACCESS_KEY_ID="AKIAYOURSECRETKEYID"